-This Pesto Rosso with Ravioli is made with homemade or store bought marinara, sun-dried tomatoes, pesto, heavy cream and is thinned out to your desired consistency with pasta water.
+This Sun Dried Tomato Pesto Recipe is made with homemade or store bought marinara, sun-dried tomatoes, pesto, and heavy cream.

 This sauce is absolutely delicious if you love pesto.
 I have seen many different recipes on Tiktok making a tomato based pesto sauce using homemade pesto, but I wanted to make a homemade sauce using store bought ingredients.
 Pine nuts can be really expensive, and weirdly enough, store bought pesto is cheaper than buying a whole bag of pine nuts.
 For the pasta, you can use any bite-sized pasta like penne or rigatoni.